This Is What’s Actually Coming Out of a Pimple When You Pop It

-If you’ve spent hours in front of a magnifying mirror popping, picking and prodding at bumps and blackheads (guilty!), chances are you’ve seen some stuff come out of your pimple.
-From yellow pus to blood, those prone to picking have probably squeezed it all.
-And while we don’t advise popping your pimples (it can lead to such things as scarring, infection and hyperpigmentation), we were curious about what exactly comes out of them — especially when the pimple is not ready to be popped.
+If you’ve spent hours in front of a magnifying mirror popping, picking and prodding at skin bumps and blackheads (guilty!), chances are you’ve seen some stuff come out of your pimple.
+Those prone to picking have probably squeezed it all, from yellow pus to blood.
+And while we don’t advise popping your pimples (it can lead to scarring, infection and hyperpigmentation), we were curious about what exactly comes out of them — especially when the pimple is not ready to be popped.
 Think: a clear, oily liquid.
-To find out exactly what is oozing out of your blemishes, we consulted with Dr. Sapna Palep of Spring Street Dermatology.
+To find out exactly what is oozing out of your blemishes, we consulted with New York City-based board certified dermatologist and Skincare.com consultant Dr. Sapna Palep.

 While you may see a clear liquid that looks like oil oozing out of your pimple, what’s actually happening inside the blemish is a little more complicated.
 “Every hair follicle has an oil gland attached to it called a sebaceous gland that gives us lubrication and oil,” says Dr. Palep.
 “If for any reason dirt, pollution, grime or compression (like sleeping on one side of your face) blocks the hair follicle, sebum starts to back up and can’t get out.”
 What happens next will determine the first stages of your pimple.

-For example, on the one hand, when the pore starts to widen, oxygen enters and oxidizes the sebum, turning it black and producing a blackhead.
+For example, if when the pore starts to widen, oxygen enters and oxidizes the sebum, it can turn it black and produce a blackhead.
 Or, Dr. Palep explains that sebum can also combine with dead skin cells to become an attractor for P acnes bacteria that live on the hair follicle.
-“When that happens, the P acnes hair follicle takes the opportunity to create an infection,” says Dr. Palep.
+“When that happens, the P acne hair follicle takes the opportunity to create an infection,” says Dr. Palep.
 This results in a red bump on the skin.
 And while your pimple may start small, it doesn’t mean it’s going to stay that way.
 She explains that aggravating and traumatizing pimples, even if it simply starts as a closed comedone, can lead to more inflamed and irritated breakouts.

 If you’ve seen a fluid-blood mixture ooze out of your pimple, Dr. Palep explains that it is called serosanguinous fluid.
 “As you’re sitting there traumatizing the pimple, blood gets mixed in there.”
 While it may be tempting to play with a pimple that has just started to form, Dr. Palep warns against it.
 Eventually, pus, a white or yellow fluid of compact inflammatory cells, will form and gradually make its way to the head.